Steps for applying:

 - Submit your application online.

-Applications for the Spring semester 2020/2021 will be accepted from 6th of October to 15th November.
+Applications for the Autumn semester or full academic year 2021/2022 will be accepted from 1st April to 15th May 2021.

 All applications must be submitted by using the online form.
 Paper or e-mail applications will be automatically rejected.